BenoitAdam/nullDC4Wii/README.md

 It's ok, you have the right, but without AI this project wouldn't have been resurected.
 AI for code is really a big help, definitly not the same thing with AI generated images and videos.
 For information AI for image ask ~10x more power, AI for video ask ~100x more power.

+Reduce CO2 emission & grow trees is the plan for the planet.

 ## Ressources

 ### Dreamcast Emulators